parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset SpecificStorage.GeomNames       "domain"

-This key specifies which method is to be used to assign specific storage data.
+*string* **SpecificStorage.Type** no default This key specifies which method is to be used to assign specific storage data.
 The only choice currently available is **Constant** which indicates that a constant is to be assigned to all grid cells within a geometry.
-Example Useage:

 .. container:: list